-Tomorrow is International Burger Day or National Burger Day, depending on where you live, so for this week’s Weekend Eggs post on our favourite breakfast eggs recipes, we thought we’d share our corn fritter breakfast burger recipe with fried egg and Thai sweet chilli sauce.
+Tomorrow is International Burger Day or National Burger Day, depending on where you live, so for this week’s Weekend Eggs post on our favourite breakfast eggs recipes, we thought we’d share our corn fritter breakfast burger recipe with fried egg and Thai sweet chilli sauce, one of our best burger recipes.
 If you made our Thai corn fritters recipe and you have a batch of our homemade Thai sweet chilli sauce in the fridge, then you’re all set to go.

 If you haven’t visited us in a while, we recently rejuvenated our Weekend Eggs series, which we launched with Grantourismo over ten years ago.
 Recipes we’ve published so far in our rebooted breakfast recipe series include Chinese marbled tea eggs, Russian devilled eggs, Turkish çılbır poached eggs and menemen scrambled eggs, Calabria’s ‘eggs in purgatory’ with ’nduja, Thai son-in-law eggs, Thai omelette kai jiaw, Cambodian steamed eggs, and Malaysia and Singapore’s half-boiled eggs with kaya jam and toast.